SynthRAD2025/preprocessing/README.md

 - **fov_s1.nii.gz**: FOV mask of input image (CBCT/MR) in CT frame of reference
 - **transform.tfm**: transformation file from input image to CT frame of reference
 - **overview.png**: overview image of the CT and input images (CBCT/MR)

+### Troubleshooting

+#### Registration
+In case the registration fails, the following steps can be taken:
+- If the script crashes during registration, try changing the registration parameter file and use a parameter file with more or less sampling points (indicated by the number in the filename).
+- If the script does not crash, but images are not registered correctly, try changing the registration parameter file.
+If you are currently using `param_rigid_small_*.txt`, try using a `param_rigid_large_*.txt` parameter file (or the other way around).

 ## Stage 2